Skip to footer content

 Apache PDFBox is freely available without any charges.
 It is free regardless of how it is used, whether for personal, for internal, or for commercial purposes.

 You can include the Apache License 2.0 (current version) from the Apache License 2.0 Text.
-To include the copy of license, simply include it in your work.
+To include the copy of the license, simply include it in your work.
 You can also attach the following notice as a comment at the top of your source code.

 Copyright [yyyy] [name of copyright owner]